 Colorado Home Intervention Program (CHIP)

-At the heart of CHIP is the parent facilitator.
-Working with the family, the parent facilitator designs an individual program that fits both with the family's needs and the child's learning style.
-The parent facilitator helps family members develop techniques to encourage their child's language development.
-The program visits take place in the familiar surroundings of the home ensuring the best service possible being provided for both the child and the family.
+At the heart of CHIP is the parent facilitator, a highly trained professional with qualifications and core knowledge to assist family members in optimizing their child’s development.
+Working with the family, the parent facilitator designs an individual program that fits both with the family’s needs and the child’s learning style.
+The parent facilitator helps family members develop techniques to encourage their child’s communication development.